Allie Teilz: Career

-Teilz is a vinyl DJ and music producer who blends genres such as disco, funk, hip-hop, and soul.
+Teilz is a vinyl DJ and music producer who blends genres such as disco, funk, hip-hop, reggae, and soul.
 She has performed at music festivals, including Coachella, Lollapalooza, Glastonbury, and events such as the Grammy Awards, Golden Globe Awards, and the Academy Awards.

 She has collaborated with artists such as Daft Punk, Grace Jones, Radiohead, Stevie Wonder and Quincy Jones.
 She was appointed music director of Clifton's Republic in 2020.

 In 2023, she released her debut single, "Type of Girl," followed by "Type of Girl Pt.
 2" in 2024, featuring Channel Tres.
 She also created VISIONS, a New York and Los Angeles-based event series featuring artists Todd Edwards, Peanut Butter Wolf, Dam Funk, Blu DeTiger and Kelly Lee Owens.

 Teilz has starred in music videos for Silversun Pickups including "Dots and Dashes (Enough Already)" and "Little Lovers So Polite," Chateau Marmont's "Wind Blows," and Deerhunter Lotus Plaza's "Black Buzz."
 She has modeled for Swarovski, 7 for All Mankind, Beats By Dr Dre, Teen Vogue, Levis, Nasty Gal, Urban Outfitters, American Apparel, Skullcandy, Chanel, Armani as well as Larry Clark.

+In 2026, she announced her debut studio album, Come to Mommy, scheduled for release on October 9, 2026.